slab/quill/guides/building-a-custom-module.md

 ### Constructors

-Since any function can be registered as a Quill module, we could have implemented our counter as a constructor.
+Since any function can be registered as a Quill module, we could have implemented our counter as an ES5 constructor or ES6 class.
 This allows us to access and utilize the module directly.

-<div data-height="666" data-theme-id="23270" data-slug-hash="zCIur" data-default-tab="js" class='codepen'><pre><code>
+<div data-height="688" data-theme-id="23269" data-slug-hash="BzbRVR" data-default-tab="js" data-embed-version="2" class="codepen"><pre><code>
 var Counter = function(quill, options) {
   this.quill = quill;
   this.options = options;